Hawaii Online Courses (HOC) FAQs

 Where can I find information about each course?

-Before the session begins, go to the E-School web site, http://eschool.hidoe.us -> Courses.
+Before the session begins, go to the HOC website, http://eschool.hidoe.us -> Courses.
 Click on the course title in the Course listing.
 Each course title is linked.
-In the link you will find a description of the course, to include any prerequisites, textbook(s) and materials needed, and any special software requirements need for a particular course.
+In the link you will find a description of the course, prerequisites, textbook(s) and materials needed, and any special software requirements.
 You will need to return the textbook, materials, and software to your School Site Facilitator at the end of the semester.

 Where do I return my textbook(s) and materials at the end of the semester?